dhutchison/dhutchison.github.io/_posts/2016-06-14-pythonista-dropbox-sync-revisited.markdown

 ### First run configuration

-When the script is ran without the "<Pythonista Documents>/dropbox_sync/PythonistaDropbox.conf" file existing, a set of first-run configuration prompts are shown.
+When the script is ran without the "&lt;Pythonista Documents&gt;/dropbox_sync/PythonistaDropbox.conf" file existing, a set of first-run configuration prompts are shown.
 This just covers the basic configuration of the Dropbox authentication token required for the script to function.

 ### Advanced configuration